Skip to content

 Three move operations complete the exchange of two objects.
 For classes that manage resources indirectly via pointers (memory allocated by new, file descriptors, etc.), each move is just a pointer transfer, so the cost of the entire swap is O(1)—independent of the size of the resources the object manages.
 However, note the prerequisite: this conclusion relies on "resources being held indirectly."
 If your object stores data directly inside itself like std::array (no indirection), then moving and copying are equivalent—swap remains O(n).
 In contrast, C++03's swap for types holding indirect resources required one copy construction and two copy assignments, costing O(n).

-In sorting algorithms, swap is one of the most frequent operations. std::sort internally calls swap extensively to adjust element positions; efficient move operations reduce the cost of each adjustment from O(n) to O(1).
-It's worth noting specifically that noexcept has no direct effect on std::sort itself—sort uses swap internally and doesn't care if the move operation is noexcept (as long as the type meets the MoveConstructible and MoveAssignable requirements).
+In sorting algorithms, swap is one of the most frequent operations. std::sort internally calls swap extensively to adjust element positions; efficient move operations reduce the cost of each adjustment from O(n) to O(1). noexcept actually has no direct effect on std::sort itself—sort uses std::move and std::swap internally and doesn't care whether the move is noexcept (as long as the type is MoveConstructible and MoveAssignable).
 Where noexcept really shines is during std::vector reallocation: when a vector needs to move old elements to new memory, it uses std::is_nothrow_move_constructible_v to choose its strategy—if the move operation is noexcept, it uses move; otherwise, it falls back to copy to guarantee strong exception safety.
 Let's use the following verification program to prove this:

 Expand (58 lines)Collapse